We still have a supply of private and Government funded flu vaccines available.

 Shingles is a condition that is caused by the same virus that causes chickenpox.
 The Department of Health reports that as many as 1 in 3 people will develop shingles over their lifetime, and the risk increases with age.
 It is possible to get shingles more than once.

-Shingles presents as a painful rash that develops into itchy blisters that may take weeks to settle.
+Shingles present as a painful rash that develops into itchy blisters that may take weeks to settle.